Data Structures

 'human'

-This stucture is actually quite similar to how matrices are structured (which we will discuss how to utilize matrices with numpy in a future lesson).
-In a matrix, you have rows and columns, and you can access elements by specifying the row and column indices.
-In a nested list, you have lists within lists, and you can access elements by specifying the indices of the outer list and then the inner list.
+This stucture is actually quite similar to how matrices are structured (we will discuss how to utilize matrices with numpy in a future lesson).
+A matrix has rows and columns, and you can access individual elements by specifying the row and column indices.
+In a nested list, you have lists within lists, and you can similarly access elements by specifying the indices of the outer list and then the inner list.

 Accessing Multiple Elements in a List